Disney After Hours at Magic Kingdom Review (Is It Worth It?)

 Yes, After Hours at Magic Kingdom is worth it!
 We had a great time and were able to experience 16 attractions within 3.5 hours.
 It would have been much more pleasant if the weather had been warmer.
 But we weren’t necessarily miserable because we had dressed comfortably and appropriately.

-We will plan to attend this event if and when Tron becomes part of the attraction lineup.
-However, at that point, we would anticipate minimal waits for the Seven Dwarfs Mine Train.
+We plan to attend this event again at some point now that Tron is part of the attraction lineup.
+I anticipate much shorter lines for Seven Dwarfs Mine Train with Tron opening.

 Final Thoughts